When autocomplete options are available, use up and down arrows to review and enter to select.

 • If you are a current INDS student and want to change your areas of study, fill out the Areas of Study Survey.*

-*Students will automatically be able to complete this survey after completing the Change of Major form.
+*Students will automatically be able to complete this survey once the Change of Major form is processed.

 (You will not be able to complete this survey if you are not an INDS major.)